 This week it’s hard to ignore the elephant in the room with the first anniversary of COVID-19 having crept up on us.
 Incredibly, in a time when humanity has effectively and collectively lost a year, public celebrations have paled into the background.
 Nonetheless, in any given year there are more anniversaries than you can shake a stick at, so here’s a round-up for 2021.Continue reading “This week.. anniversaries”

-As in all the arts, whether paintings, literature and theatre, one of the delights of fashion design is the historical references.
-A NEW exhibition An Enquiring Mind: Manolo Blahnik at The Wallace Collection opened this week and explores the inspiration behind the genius in ‘art’ shoe design and production.
-Blahnik takes his love of art, interior design and fashion of the 17th and 18th centuries and creates the most exquisite footwear, literally works of art.
-This is an exhibition to make Sex and The City’s Carrie Bradshaw swoon.
-I certainly did.Continue reading “Review: An Enquiring Mind, Manolo Blahnik at The Wallace Collection”
+As in all the arts, whether paintings, literature and theatre, one of the delights of fashion design can be found in the historical references.
+In 2019, the exhibition An Enquiring Mind: Manolo Blahnik at The Wallace Collection explored the inspiration behind the master of shoe design.
+In his over-50 year career, Blahnik has drawn on his love of art, interior design and fashion of the 17th and 18th centuries, to create the most exquisite footwear.
+It’s enough to make Sex and The City’s Carrie Bradshaw swoon.Continue reading “Manolo Blahnik: An Enquiring Mind”

 Nick Knight, OBE is a fashion photographer extraordinaire.
 In fact, he no longer defines himself as a photographer but says he has become an image maker.

 Knight’s new exhibition Roses From My Garden opens this Saturday 4 July in the gardens at the romantic Waddesdon Manor.
 The exhibition was due to open in March but was postponed due to the Coronavirus COIVD-19 pandemic.

 Roses From My Garden features 16 stunning images of roses from Knight’s garden where he likes to walk, and cut the blooms to photograph in a unique way.Continue reading “Up close with Nick Knight: fashion photographer”